MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 06 - Digital Piano using a Digital to Analog Converter/README.md

   <img src="Photos/exp6.gif"/>
 </p>

 This report is Markdown-typed and was submitted in Spring 2025 by students [Nour Mostafa](https://github.com/Nour-MK) with ID 2021004938 and [Mohamed Abouissa](https://github.com/Mohamed-Abouissa) with ID 2021005188 in partial fulfillment of the requirements for the Bachelor of Science degree in Computer Engineering.
 We extend our sincere appreciation to Eng.
 Umar Adeel for his insightful feedback, which has significantly contributed to the successful completion of this experiment.
-To view this report in light or dark mode, adjust your appearance settings [here](https://github.com/settings/appearance).

 ---